ljg2gb/Candle/README.md

 * Note you will also need to clone down the backend repo at
    * https://github.com/ljg2gb/Candle_birthday_reminder_appBE

-* Once you have the backend servers running (run `rails s`), you can go into the frontend repo you cloned down, and in another terminal tab type `npm install` and then `npm start`.
+* Once you have the backend server running (run `rails s`), you can go into the frontend repo you cloned down, and in another terminal tab type `npm install` and then `npm start`.
 This will prompt the application to start.

 * From there you can navigate through the website seen in the video above